Modern slavery

 Responsibility

-incorporate the requirements of the Modern Slavery Act.
+Certsure LLP embrace a zero-tolerance stance towards slavery and human trafficking and are proud of our Business Ethics and Anti-Bribery Policy which has been expanded to incorporate the requirements of the Modern Slavery Act.
 We are committed to preventing and mitigating exploitation, corruption and bribery.
 We take this responsibility seriously.
 We will not accept bribery, modern slavery, forced labour and human trafficking anywhere within our operations or supply chain.

-responsibility.
-All employees have a duty to be vigilant to any behaviour which suggests a
+The production of an annual statement is not the entirety of Certsure LLP’s corporate responsibility.
+All employees have a duty to be vigilant to any behaviour which suggests a breach of the Modern Slavery Act.

 Certsure LLP Structure